broidHQ/broid-docs/docs/integrations/integrations-list.md

 # Integrations list

-The list of the generator names can be find with the Broid API
+The list of the generator names can be found with the Broid API

 | |Name|
 |:--|:--|